Media Accreditation Guidelines

 o please submit broadcasting material published within the last 4 months.

-Freelance journalists and photographers must provide clear documentation that they are on assignment from a specific news organization or publication.
-Evidence that they regularly supply journalistic content to recognized media may be acceptable in the absence of an assignment letter and at the discretion of the ITU Corporate Communication Division.
+and photographers must provide clear documentation that they are on assignment from a specific news organization or publication.
+Evidence that they regularly supply journalistic content to recognized media may be acceptable in the absence of an assignment letter and at the discretion of the ITU Strategic Communication Division.

 o if possible, please submit a valid assignment letter from the news organization or publication.